Landlord

 The Internet has made almost everything much, much easier for us.
 From getting the news to finding a new furniture set for the living room, just a few clicks can get you there.

-I probably don’t have to explain why this can be so useful for finding a property manager, either.
+I probably don’t have to explain why this can be so useful when you hire a property manager, either.
 But knowing how to find one through the Internet is a little different from finding other service providers.
 That’s because services such as Angie’s List don’t have nearly as many customer reviews for property managers as they do for plumbers, carpenters, or electricians.

 Instead, you’ll have to rely on other review systems such as Google or maybe Yelp.
 They still won’t have tons of reviews, but they’ll have enough to get you started.